Pain management during childbirth: Epidural and spinal blocks

 An epidural is a procedure that involves placing a tube (catheter) into the lower back, into a small space below the spinal cord.
 Small doses of medicine can be given through the tube as needed throughout labor.
 With a spinal block, a small dose of medicine is given as a shot into the spinal fluid in the lower back.
 Spinal blocks usually are given only once during labor.
 Epidural and spinal blocks allow most women to be awake and alert with very little pain during labor and childbirth.
 With an epidural, pain relief starts 10 to 20 minutes after the medicine has been given.
 The degree of numbness felt can be adjusted.
 With spinal block, good pain relief starts right away, but it only lasts one to two hours.

 Although movement is possible, walking may not be if the medication affects motor function.
 An epidural can lower blood pressure, which can slow the baby's heartbeat.
 Fluids given through IV are given to lower this risk.
 Fluids can cause shivering.
 But women in labor often shiver with or without an epidural.
 If the covering of the spinal cord is punctured by the catheter, a bad headache may develop.
 Treatment can help the headache.
 An epidural can cause a backache that can occur for a few days after labor.
 An epidural can prolong the first and second stages of labor.
-If given late in labor or if too much medicine is used, it might be hard to push when the time comes.
-An epidural increases risk of assisted vaginal delivery.
+If given late in labor or if too much medicine is used, there is the risk of labor dystocia, difficult or obstructed labor, where the cervix may not be thinned and dilated sufficiently, possibly entrapping the fetal shoulders.
+An epidural increases the risk of instrumental or assisted vaginal delivery.